dennisklein/miniasset/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/miniasset.
+Bug reports and pull requests are welcome on GitHub at https://github.com/dennisklein/miniasset.
+Everyone interacting in Miniasset CLI and its sub-project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow this [code of conduct](/CODE_OF_CONDUCT.md)

+## License

+Miniasset CLI is released under the [MIT License](http://www.opensource.org/licenses/MIT)